NicolasFlamel1/MWC-Validation-Node/README.md

 		// Do something when a transaction is added to the node's mempool (this happens everytime a transaction is added to the node's mempool)
 	});

+	// At this point all node functions are allowed in this thread.
+The node's state can be restored with node.restore("state_file")

 	// Start node
 	node.start();

-	// Other things can be done here since the node is running in its own thread
+	// Other things can be done here since the node is running in its own thread.
+The only node functions allowed in this thread now while the node is running are node.stop(), node.getThread(), and calling the node's destructor.
+All other node functions must happen in the callback functions

+	// Stop node
+	node.stop();

-	// Wait for node to finish
+	// Wait for node to stop running node.getThread().join();

-	node.getThread().join();
+	// The node has stopped running, however it remains connected to any existing peers.
+Additional node functions that are allowed in this thread now are node.getPeers() and node.disconnect().
+All other node functions must happen in the callback functions

+	// Disconnect from node's peers and wait for the operation to complete node.disconnect();

+	// At this point the node's state won't change and the node can't be started again.
+All node functions are allowed in this thread now.
+The node's state can be saved with node.save("state_file")

 	// Return success
 	return EXIT_SUCCESS;
 }
 ```
+All node functions throw an runtime exception if they fail.
+All callback functions may be running in a separate thread so make sure any variables access in them are thread safe.
+Don't call a node's destructor, node.broadcastTransaction(), or node.broadcastBlock() inside the callback functions.